zelgunt/lived-experience-site/_posts/2021-04-25-our-work-is-about-healing.md

 ---
-layout: page-fullwidth
+layout: page
-title:  "Our Work is About Healing"
+title:  Our Work is About Healing
-subheadline: How many people sit down in an interview, give some part of their story, and they're not getting anything out of it?
-Our work is about healing.
-Lead interviewer Racquel Henderson...
+subheadline: Lead interviewer Racquel Henderson describes the work
 date:   2020-07-16 08:48
 meta_teaser: "Description used for meta tags.
 Short, no HTML."
-teaser: "Lead in text for summary pages.
-HTML OK."
+teaser: How many people sit down in an interview, give some part of their story, and they're not getting anything out of it?
+Our work is about healing.
+Lead interviewer Racquel Henderson describes her approach to interviewing.
 header:
   image_fullwidth: lex-shadows.jpg
   caption: Artwork by Odera Igbokwe